agentmodels/agentmodels.org/chapters/5a-time-inconsistency.md

 ### Implementing the hyperbolic discounter
-TODO: implement exponential discounting and show that naive/soph doesn't make a difference and agent never does the Naive path.

 As with the MDP and POMDP agents, our WebPPL implementation directly translates the mathematical formulation of Naive and Sophisticated hyperbolic discounting.
 The variable names correspond as follows:

 - The function $$\delta$$ is named `discountFunction`

-- The "perceived delay", which is the delay from which the agent's simulate future self evaluates rewards, is $$d$$ in the math and `perceivedDelay` below.
+- The "perceived delay", which is the delay from which the agent's simulated future self evaluates rewards, is referred to as $$d$$ in the math and as `perceivedDelay` below.

 - $$s'$$, $$a'$$, $$d+1$$ correspond to `nextState`, `nextAction` and `delay+1` respectively.

+This codebox simplifies the code by ommitting definitions of `transition`, `utility` and so on:

 ~~~~
 var makeAgent = function (params, world) {
-  var stateToActions = world.stateToActions;
-  var transition = world.transition;
-  var utility = params.utility;
-  var paramsDiscountFunction = params.discountFunction;

-  var discountFunction = paramsDiscountFunction ? paramsDiscountFunction
-	: function(delay){
-	  return 1/(1 + params.discount*delay);
-	};

-  var isNaive = params.sophisticatedOrNaive=='naive';

   var act = dp.cache(
     function(state, delay){
       return Enumerate(function(){